 The B&M company, not to be confused with the huge British food conglomerate, has been making baked beans and brown bread for over 150 years, and there’s a reason they’re still around doing just that .

 A lot of folks, even locals, think that B&M is a Massachusetts based enterprise, but it ain’t so.
-Way back in 1867, George Burnham, started a canning business, was then joined by Charles Morrill, and Burnham & Morrill was born.
+Way back in 1867, George Burnham started a canning business and was joined by Charles Morrill – and Burnham & Morrill was born.
 B&M has been a fixture in Portland, Maine at One Bean Pot Circle, ever since.

-Their rightfully famous beans are still slow cooked in brick ovens, and their brown bread is the one, as far as I’m concerned.
-Their cans are filled with batter and the bread is baked in the cans, and that’s just how you do it.
+Their rightfully famous beans are still slow cooked in brick ovens, and their brown bread is The One, as far as I’m concerned.
+Brown bread cans are filled with batter and the product is baked therein – and that’s just how you can do it at home.

 In the 19th Century, Brown Bread was poverty food throughout the British Empire, although it eventually gained cache for the health benefits of the mixed flour used to make it.
-Brown Bread crossed the big pond, and became a staple for the colonists, then a sentimental favorite – Keep in kind, once upon a time, lobster was considered ‘poverty food,’ so there’s no stigma attached to liking brown bread.
+It eventually crossed the big pond and became a staple for the colonists, then a sentimental favorite.
+Keeping in mind that lobster was also once considered ‘poverty food,’ I don’t think there’s a stigma attached to liking brown bread.

 Boston Brown Bread is a great recipe for folks who are nervous about bread baking – It’s easy, fast, and almost foolproof – Brown Bread is steamed, rather than baked, and requires very little prep time.

 If you’ve never tried it, do.
 Served hot with fresh butter, ham, baked beans, and cole slaw, you got that legendary Saturday Night Suppah – And it’s great the next morning, too.